-TIÉNG ANH 7 is the second of four-level English language textbooks for Vietnamese students in lower secondary schools learning English as a foreign language (EFL).
-It follows the systematic, cyclical, and theme-based syllabus approved by the Ministry of Education and Training in January 2012, which focuses on the use of language (pronunciation, vocabulary, and grammar) to develop the four language skills (listening, speaking, reading and writing).
+TIẾNG ANH 8 is the third of the four levels of English language textbooks for Vietnamese students in lower secondary schools learning English as a foreign language (EFL).
+It follows the systematic, cyclical, and theme-based syllabus approved by the Ministry of Education and Training in January 2012, which focuses on the use of language (pronunciation, vocabulary, and grammar) to develop the four language skills (listening, speaking, reading, and writing).